syedimaduddin/msvsd4bituc/README.md

 # VSD Mixed-signal PD Research Program
-It is a 10 weeks program, and I will update this repo week by week in the folders with the week numbers
+This is a 10-week program, and I will update the repo on a weekly basis in the folders corresponding to the week in the research program.